 It's a good idea to have your blood pressure checked on a regular basis by a medical professional.
 You can also check your own pressure at home using a wireless upper arm cuff, although this is no substitute to having it checked by a doctor.

 The pulse rate indicates the rate at which the heart beats while pumping blood through the arteries.
 You can measure your pulse rate at home in one of two ways.
 One way is to place your index and third fingers to the side of your windpipe on your neck.
-The other is to place the same two finger along the radial artery, the one nearest your thumb, on your wrist.
-In either case, you'll need to count the number of heart beats you feel for fifteen seconds and multiple that number by four to get the number of beats per minute.
+The other is to place the same two-finger along the radial artery, the one nearest your thumb, on your wrist.
+In either case, you'll need to count the number of heartbeats you feel for fifteen seconds and multiply that number by four to get the number of beats per minute.
 If you aren't able to find your pulse manually, you can always try a fingertip pulse monitor.

 Normal Heart Rate for Elderly: 60 to 100 beats per minute

 Rates that exceed or do not meet this range may indicate problems in the body.
 Since the heart is such a crucial component of the human system, paying special attention to this organ is important.
-As you grow older, your heart rate remains about the same; however, it may take your heart rate longer to increase when you exercise, and it will take longer for it to slow down afterwards.
+As you grow older, your heart rate remains about the same; however, it may take your heart rate longer to increase when you exercise, and it will take longer for it to slow down afterward.

 Vital signs can be crucial should you or a loved one fall ill.
 Knowing the normal ranges of these vital signs can be a big step in understanding the next steps to take.